h2oai/h2ogpte_langgraph_demo/README.md

 ### 3. Set your h2oGPTe instance

-The demo is default in "internal-dedicated".
+The demo defaults to h2oGPTe freemium version.
 If you wish to change environments, update the `.env`

 ```bash
 # Edit the .env file to change h2oGPTe instance